willkjackson/templating-engine-plugin/docs/tutorials/jte-the-basics/5-swap-to-gradle.md

 1. **Optimize pipeline code reuse**.

-    Now organizations can coalesce around a portfolio of centralized, reusable pipeline libraries representing different tool integrations for their CI/CD pipelines.
+    Now organizations can coalesce around a portfolio of centralized, reusable Pipeline Libraries representing different tool integrations for their CI/CD pipelines.

 2. **Simplify pipeline maintainability**.

-    Separating a pipeline into templates, configuration files, and pipeline libraries can also be thought of as separating the *business logic* of your pipeline from the *technical implementation*.
-In our experience, it is significantly easier to manage a template backed by modularized pipeline libraries than it is to manage application-specific Jenkinsfiles.
+    Separating a pipeline into templates, configuration files, and Pipeline Libraries can also be thought of as separating the *business logic* of your pipeline from the *technical implementation*.
+In our experience, it is significantly easier to manage a template backed by modularized Pipeline Libraries than it is to manage application-specific Jenkinsfiles.

 3. **Provide organizational governance**.